 Does CBD Get You High?
 How Does it Actually Feel

 Perhaps the most persistent myth about CBD is that it has psychoactive properties (i.e., it makes users feel "high").
-People assume because CBD comes from the cannabis plant, it must have similar properties to marijuana.
+You might assume that because CBD comes from the cannabis plant, it must have similar properties to marijuana.

 In reality, CBD has zero psychoactive potential.
 Scientists from around the world now list CBD as a non-intoxicating compound.